10 Things People With Crohn's Disease Are Tired of Hearing

 Why are you always so tired?

 Most people only see Crohn's as a gastrointestinal illness.
-While GI symptoms do make up the largest area of the illness, Crohn's disease can also cause a whole host of other symptoms.
-The medications used to treat the illness, surgeries and malnutrition can also cause extreme fatigue.
-Instead of asking a Crohn's patient why they are always so tired, try offering to help take something off their "to do" list so they can have more time to rest.
+While GI symptoms do make up much of the illness, Crohn's disease can also cause a whole host of other symptoms.
+The medications used to treat the illness, surgeries, and malnutrition can also cause extreme fatigue.
+Instead of asking someone with Crohn's why they are always so tired, try offering to help take something off their "to do" list so they can have more time to rest.

 Maybe it's all of the medications you are on that are making it worse.